dmauser/Lab/RS-AA-OPNsense-ForceTunnel-VPN/README.md

-# Forced Tunneling of Internet traffic through Active-Active OPNsense Firewalls using Azure Route Server (ExpressRoute)
+# Forced Tunneling of Internet traffic through Active-Active OPNsense Firewalls using Azure Route Server (VPN)

 **In this article**
 - [Introduction](#Introduction)